-National reserve supplies have been developed to ensure that as far as is possible, DHBs and the wider health sector have continued access to specific critical supplies during a severe pandemic which would generate unusual demands on normal health service stocks or supply chains
+National reserve supplies have been developed to ensure that as far as is possible, health services have continued access to specific critical supplies during large or prolonged emergencies that generate unusual demands on normal health service stocks or supply chains.

 On this page: